corda/corda/docs/source/node-database-initialisation-logging.rst

 Detailed logs
 ^^^^^^^^^^^^^

-The native Liqubase logs are disabled by default.
+The native Liquibase logs are disabled by default.
-They can be enabled by adding an extra log4j2 file with 'INFO' log level for 'liqubase' package:
+They can be enabled by adding an extra log4j2 file with 'INFO' log level for 'liquibase' package:

 .. sourcecode:: xml